I tried to buy from NTE directly but was informed I had to purchase through a local distributor, Why?View Answer.

 I called my local distributor for a particular item but they did not have it in stock.
 I need it urgently!
 What should I do?View Answer.

 Getting you the correct parts when you need them is our main goal.
 Ask your NTE distributor to place a drop shipment order for you.
 The item you need can be delivered to your location the very next day via UPS Red or a similar next day freight service.
+Or, you can visit NTE's new on-line components division at: www.ntepartsdirect.com.

 I have your QUICKCross software.
 If I put in the NTE device number, will it give me all of the part numbers that cross to it?View Answer.